 Benefits of using purchase orders

 The are a number of benefits for using purchase orders.
 The advantage for a buyer is that the purchase orders are useful tool for tracking inventory and purchase history.
-Pit allows the buyer to order the goods in advance without having to pay right away.
+Pit allows the buyer to order the goods in advance without having to pay right away or financing.